Jan Kiszka

 Jan Kiszka (1552–1592) was a politician, magnate, patron, and benefactor of Polish Brethren in the 16th century Grand Duchy of Lithuania and the Polish–Lithuanian Commonwealth after its creation in 1569.
-Kiszka served as Carver of Lithuania from 1569, Royal Deputy Cupbearer of Lithuania and Elder of Samogitia from 1579, castellan of Vilnius from 1588, voivode of Brest 1589.
-He was the builder of Lubcha Castle in Belarus.
+Kiszka served as Carver of Lithuania from 1569, Royal Deputy Cup-bearer of Lithuania and Elder of Samogitia from 1579, castellan of Vilnius from 1588, voivode of Brest 1589.
+He was the builder of Lyubcha Castle in Belarus.

 He was the son of Stanisław Kiszka (d.
 1554).
 In 1575 he married Elizaveta Ostrogska.
 He was also a supporter of Radical Reformation.